protocol/research-website/content/posts/202104-snarkpack/index.md

 #### GIPA

-Now that we introduced the requirements, let's look at how GIPA works on a high level.
-This is working very similarly to our preceding example.
+Now that we have introduced the requirements, let's look at how GIPA works on a high level.
+This works very similarly to our preceding example.
 We have as inputs:
 * Vectors $\mathbf{A}$ and $\mathbf{B}$ of length $n = 2^k$
 * Commitment scheme $CM$ with the above properties